Backyard Composting

 |

-These products are available for purchase in person at the Township’s Civic Facility Customer Service (20338 - 65 Avenue) or over the phone by calling Township customer service (604-534-3211).
-Free home delivery is available upon request.
+The below products are available for purchase in person at the Township’s Civic Facility Customer Service (20338 - 65 Avenue).
+Additionally, backyard composters can be ordered over the phone by calling Township customer service at 604-534-3211, with free delivery available upon request.